 - Extra wheelchair batteries (manual wheelchair if possible) and/or oxygen

-- A list of the style and serial number of medical devices.
+- A list of the style and the serial number of medical devices.
 Include special instructions for operating your equipment if needed.

 - Copies of medical insurance and Medicare cards

-- Contact information for doctors, relatives or friends who should be notified if you are hurt.
+- Contact information for doctors, relatives, or friends who should be notified if you are hurt.

-- Pet food, extra water, collar with ID tag, medical records and other supplies for your service animal
+- Pet food, extra water, collar with ID tag, medical records, and other supplies for your service animal

 - Handheld electronic devices loaded with movies and games (and spare chargers), headphones to decrease auditory distractions, and comfort snacks and toys that meet needs for stimulation.